SaurabhTayde/Named-Entity-Recognition-using-Bi-LSTM/README.md

 # Named-Entity-Recognition-using-Bi-LSTM

 In this project, used the Keras API with TensorFlow as its backend to build and train a bidirectional LSTM neural network model to recognize named entities in text data.
-Named entity recognition models can be used to identify mentions of people, locations, organizations, etc. Named entity recognition is not only a standalone tool for information extraction, but it also an invaluable preprocessing step for many downstream natural language processing applications like machine translation, question answering, and text summarization.Approach is as follows:
+Named entity recognition models can be used to identify mentions of people, locations, organizations, etc. Named entity recognition is not only a standalone tool for information extraction, but it also an invaluable preprocessing step for many downstream natural language processing applications like machine translation, question answering, and text summarization.
+Following approach is followed:

 1. Import essential modules and helper functions from NumPy, Matplotlib, and Keras.
 2. Load and Explore the NER Dataset.
 Load the NER dataset using pandas.